NJU-CS-network-19-fall/Assignment-0/README.md

 $ sudo apt-get install cmake g++ git python3-dev qt5-qmake qt5-default python python3
 `

-(Optional)
 I personally recommend [anaconda](https://www.anaconda.com/distribution/#download-section) as the python develop toolkit with [Jupyter Notebook](https://jupyter.org/install).
-In the future work we will provide a `.ipynb` file helping you run a real-time Application layer script.
+In the future work we will provide a `.ipynb` file helping you run a real-time feedback script.
 So please install anaconda and Jupyter-Notebook in your Ubuntu system.
 ````
-(Optional) the following steps may not work on some computers
+(Warning) the following steps may not work on some computers
 TRY to solve them and feel free to contact TAs(TAs: No we are not free, DO it YOURSELF).

 $ cd ~/Desktop